 Like other emotions, contentment has to be cultivated in our consciousness.
 Anytime you step out, you will find people with better homes, cars, bodies, talents and wealth.
 They are all around you.
 When you see them, you may feel jealous, envious or inspired.
 Either way, it makes your present look lackluster.
 I’m not saying that anyone should sit idle and twiddle their thumbs.
 Each one of us is free to chase whatever matters to us.
 Having said that, every pursuit has a cost.

-Life is like a river, ever changing, ever flowing.
+Life is like a river, ever-changing, ever-flowing.
 You can step into it again and again, thinking you are bathing in the same river.
 It is anything but true.
 The water that was there earlier is no longer there.
 Every time you take a dip, it is in new water.
 No two moments are alike.
-It is ignorant to cling to your past or a future.
+It is ignorant to cling to your past or a perceived future.
 Life runs its own course.
-The river may be muddy in monsoons or cold in winter.
-It may be pleasantly warm on some days and crystal clear on other.
+The river may be muddy in the monsoon or cold in the winter.
+It may be pleasantly warm on some days and crystal clear on others.
 At any rate, as long as the source does not dry up, it will continue flowing.
 Much like life.

 Since we are already on the journey of life, we may as well walk with grace, with contentment.
 Whoever would roam, whoever would stay…

-Flow if you want to merge in the ocean.
+Flow if you want to merge into the ocean.

 Art of Meditation

 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)